 '''

 compartment: e # default compartment

 compounds:

 - id: ac # Acetate

 - id: co2

 - id: o2

 - id: glcD # D-Glucose with uptake limit of 10

 lower: -10

-- id: compound_x

-compartment: c

-lower: 0 # Provide a sink for compound_x

 ...

 '''

-When a medium file is specified, the corresponding exchange reactions are automatically added.
-For example, if the compounds o2 in compartment e is in the medium, the exchange reaction EX\o2\e is added to the model.
+When an exchange file is specified, the corresponding exchange reactions are automatically added.
+For example, if the compounds o2 in compartment e is in the exchange file, the exchange reaction EX\o2\e is added to the model.
 The desired ID for the exchange reaction can be set explicitly using the reaction attribute.

-The medium can also be specified using a TSV-file as the following fragment shows.
+The exchange set can also be specified using a TSV-file as the following fragment shows.
 The second column specifies the compartment while third and fourth columns specify the lower and upper bounds, respectively.
 Both can be omitted or specified as - to use the default flux bounds:

 '''

-\# Acetate exchange with default lower and upper bounds ac e \# D-Glucose with uptake limit of 10 glcD e -10
+Acetate exchange with default lower and upper bounds

+ac e

+D-Glucose with uptake limit of 10

+glcD e -10

+CO2 exchange with production limit of 50 and default uptake limit

+co2 e - 50

 '''